seabamirum/ebird-media-sorter/README.md

 # ebird-media-sorter
 Program to sort photos, audio, and video on the file system by date and eBird checklistId

-Download the Java JRE if it's not already installed https://java.com/en/download/ Download ebird-media-sorter.jar (under RELEASES tab) Open a command prompt
+Download the most recent Java JRE (Version 17) if it's not already installed https://java.com/en/download/ Download ebird-media-sorter.jar (under RELEASES tab) Open a command prompt
 Switch to the directory that has ebird-media-sorter.jar